 Current Working Conditions in Organizations

-According to the OECD report, during the fighting against the COVID-19 pandemic worldwide, healthcare professionals have experienced extremely high stress and considerable mental health challenges.
-The pressure is caused by overtime work, quarantine isolation, fear of infection, lack of supplies, inadequate information, etc. (Beehr, 2020).
-The previous studies suggested that the high pressure on those front-line workers potentially increase the risk of physical and psychological burden that threaten their health outcomes (Buddeberg-Fischer et al., 2008).
-Besides the examples of healthcare professionals who have to deal with work stress, other careers such as managers (Cavanaugh et al., 2000), police officers (Collins & Gibbs, 2003), and teachers (Liu & Onwuegbuzie, 2012) reported the unavoidable stress experience in their routine work.
-In addition to professional workers in the hospital, previous research suggested that half of the population in the United States has experienced at least one stress problem (Murphy & Sauter, 2003).
+According to the OECD report, during the worldwide fight against the COVID-19 pandemic, healthcare professionals have experienced extremely high levels of stress and considerable mental health challenges.
+The pressure is caused by overtime work, quarantine isolation, fear of infection, lack of supplies, and inadequate information, among other factors (Beehr, 2020).
+Findings from studies have suggested that the high pressure on those front-line workers potentially increases the risk of physical and psychological burden that threaten their health outcomes (Buddeberg-Fischer et al., 2008).
+Besides the examples of healthcare professionals who have to deal with work stress, people in other careers, such as managers (Cavanaugh et al., 2000), police officers (Collins & Gibbs, 2003), and teachers (Liu & Onwuegbuzie, 2012) have reported unavoidable stress experiences in their routine work.
+In addition to professional workers in hospitals, previous research has suggested that half of the population in the United States has experienced at least one stress problem (Murphy & Sauter, 2003).